HMCL-dev/HMCL/README.md

 ```bash
 ./gradlew clean build
 ```
 Make sure you have Java installed with JavaFX 8 at least.
-Liberica full JDK 8~16 is recommended.
+Liberica full JDK 8 or later is recommended.

 ## JVM Options (for debugging)
 |Parameter|Description|